 Siya Kolisi uses his spotlight to speak about inspiring women in sport

-Since March of 2020, our lives have been marked by the pandemic, exacerbated inequality and an increase in gender-based violence.
-South Africans undoubtedly feel like there is so much we cannot achieve – the barriers are just too great.
+Since March of 2020, our lives have been marked by the pandemic, greater inequality, and an increase in gender-based violence.
+South Africans undoubtedly feel like there is so much we cannot achieve — the barriers are just too great.
 But there is another way to look at our challenges.
 Perhaps we should start to see them as opportunities to surprise even ourselves.

-This week, adidas shared the evolution of its brand belief, "Impossible Is Nothing", alongside a string of SA trailblazers in the hopes that it can instil pride in a nation that’s undoubtedly taken its lumps.
+This week, adidas shared the evolution of its brand belief, “Impossible Is Nothing”, alongside a string of SA trailblazers to instil pride in a nation that’s undoubtedly taken its lumps.

 These athletes, content creators and artists have created a series of videos and activations to remind us that “impossible” is just a frame of mind, that an attitude of perseverance exists in all of us.